Brees’ clutch precision lifts Saints past Panthers, 27-24

 On their only two third-down failures, Wil Lutz came through with field goals of 41 and 43 yards.

-Brees’ touchdown passes went or 4 yards to Jared Cook, who completed the catch after bobbling the ball in tight coverage, and 4 yards to Deonte Harris 2 seconds before hafltime.
+Brees’ touchdown passes went 4 yards to Jared Cook, who completed the catch after bobbling the ball in tight coverage, and 4 yards to Deonte Harris 2 seconds before halftime.

 Alvin Kamara gained 148 yards from scrimmage, with 83 coming on 14 rushes.